 from North America and Abroad

 Photo by Robert Corwin.

-Anne Price was born and raised in New York City and has been performing since 1965 in coffee houses, schools, libraries, political gatherings, and festivals.
+New York City native Anne Price has often been compared to Joan Baez.
+Anne began performing when she was a student at Hunter College in the Bronx in the 1960s, and since then she has appeared at venues as close as the Peoples' Voice Cafe in New York City and as far away as the 15th century Black Swan Public House in York, England.
 Her repertoire includes everything from traditional folk ballads to country songs, songs of the sea, cowboy songs, songs about work and the labor movement, and love songs.
 She sings many songs from folk based songwriters, such as Jean Ritchie, Peggy Seeger, Woody Guthrie, Si Kahn, and many others, and she writes a few fine songs of her own.
 Her voice is strong, rich, and expressive.

 Released December 2012!
-Home Again, a digital compilation of songs from Anne's two cassette albums, Coming Home (1987) and My Time (1992), is now availble as a download album from CD Baby.
+Home Again, a digital compilation of songs from Anne's two cassette albums, Coming Home (1987) and My Time (1992), is now available as a download album from CD Baby.

 "The richness of your voice astounded me."- Peggy Seeger, about Hearth & Fire

 "[Anne Price] has a voice made for folk.
 It is expressive, rich, and honest."

 "Anne Price sings just like early Joan Baez (with a touch of Carolyn Hester)."